HSBC fires UK staff over mock execution video

-LONDON HSBC (HSBA.L) has fired UK staff who filmed themselves staging a mock Islamic State-style beheading of a colleague and posted the video online, it said on Tuesday.
+LONDON, July 7 HSBC has fired UK staff who filmed themselves staging a mock Islamic State-style beheading of a colleague and posted the video online, it said on Tuesday.

 The employees were on a team building exercise in Birmingham, central England, when they made the film.
 The short video, obtained by The Sun newspaper, showed six staff.